mickeymst/mickeymst.github.io/_pages/publications.md

 The 2016 IEICE General Conference.
 IEICE, 2016.

-## Working Paper
+## Working Papers
 - __Michiharu Yamashita__, Yoshihiro Miyake, and Kazuo Yano
 **Does Temperature Change Happiness?: An Empirical Analysis Using Wearable Sensors in Offices**
+Thesis for Master's degree in my department
-Received "The Second Best Master Thesis Award"
+Received __"The Second Best Master Thesis Award"__

 - __Michiharu Yamashita__ and Ushio Sumita
 **Network Analysis of Smartphone Applications Using Ownerships and Competitiveness**
+Thesis for Bachelor's degree in my department

 ## Talks and Presentations